-To provide a global perspective and promote the importance of understanding self and others through extensive international experiences.
+We're committed to providing a global perspective and promoting the importance of understanding self and others through extensive international experiences.

 "Living abroad for a semester or more and, certainly, being fluent in another language, is of immeasurable benefit when students are competing for admission into a competitive graduate school program.
 Universities want rounded individuals with diverse experiences; they want students who will bring new ideas and curiosities to the table.
 A student who knows another part of the world can bring the gift of new knowledge.
 It is for these reasons that graduate programs often favor candidates who willingly step out of their comfort zone and move elsewhere on the planet."